luciecasa/luciecasa.github.io/README.md

 I’m Lucie, Product Marketing Manager based in Paris and working at Qonto.

-Curious about UX writing, User Research, Product internationalistion.
+Curious about UX writing, User Research, Product Marketing & Management.

 Let’s connect if you want to talk about Product Marketing, Fintech, (or both)!